alvaromrls/alvaromrls/README.md

 -  From 2014 to 2019 (finished).
 - Specialisation in electronic instrumentation with an average of 8.74 out of 10.
 - I learned Engineering's basics, Maths, Physics...
-- In the degree there were strong subjects in robotics, electronics and control (among others).
+- In the degree there were strong subjects about robotics, electronics and control (among others).
-- Industrial software were used as Matlab or Xilinx environements.
+- Industrial software was used as Matlab or Xilinx environements.
 ## 2. ESCUELA ORGANIZACION INDUSTRIAL: CLOUD COMPUTING DEV.
 COURSE
 - From April 2022 to August 2022 (currently).
 - I got instructed in sotfkills, transversal abilities & empleability.